 Indices of Multiple Deprivation (IMDs)

-The national deprivation deciles are scores based on the area as a whole, and not everyone within a Lower-layer Super Output Area (LSOA) necessarily experiences the same level or type of deprivation.
+The national deprivation deciles and quintiles are scores based on the area as a whole, and not everyone within a Lower-layer Super Output Area (LSOA) necessarily experiences the same level or type of deprivation.
 For example, some unemployed individuals live in less-deprived LSOAs, while some higher-income individuals live in more-deprived LSOAs.

 England’s Index of Multiple Deprivation (IMD) is calculated using seven domains:

-- education, skills and training
+- education, skills, and training

 - health and disability